algosup/2023-2024-project-3-virtual-processor-team-7/QA/Test plan.md

         Meeting exit criteria is crucial for making informed decisions about the readiness of the software for the next phase.
   - ### 4.2 Test Cycles
     - Two Functional Testing Cycles:
-      - First Cycle:
+      - **First Cycle:**
-        - Objective: Identify blocking, critical bugs, and most high-priority bugs.
+        - **Objective:** Identify blocking, critical bugs, and most high-priority bugs.
-        - Approach: Use workarounds if necessary to complete all test cases.
+        - **Approach:** Use workarounds if necessary to complete all test cases.
-        -Focus: Prioritize finding showstopper issues that may hinder the basic functionality.
+        -**Focus:** Prioritize finding showstopper issues that may hinder the basic functionality.
-      - Second Cycle:
+      - **Second Cycle:**
-        - Objective: Address remaining high and medium bugs, eliminate workarounds from the first cycle, correct any gaps in the test cases, and gather performance results.
+        - **Objective:** Address remaining high and medium bugs, eliminate workarounds from the first cycle, correct any gaps in the test cases, and gather performance results.
-        - Approach: Resolve issues identified in the first cycle, and specifically focus on medium-priority bugs.
+        - **Approach:** Resolve issues identified in the first cycle, and specifically focus on medium-priority bugs.
-        - Focus: Achieve a more comprehensive testing phase, ensuring that bugs are addressed, and the system performs optimally.
+        - **Focus:** Achieve a more comprehensive testing phase, ensuring that bugs are addressed, and the system performs optimally.
-    - Functional Testing Cycles: These cycles focus on ensuring that the software functions as expected.
+    - **Functional Testing Cycles:** These cycles focus on ensuring that the software functions as expected.
 The first cycle prioritizes critical issues, and the second cycle aims to refine the system further and gather performance data.
     <br>

     In summary, the functional testing cycles gradually enhance the system's quality, addressing defects in priority order.